Bougakov/Micromake-D1-3D-printer/calibrating.md

 ## Step two - measuring exact offsets of all three endstops:

-Now let's bring all pulley to the 20cm height (or, at least, what your printer *believes* is 20cm height). `X0 Y0` tell the head to stay at the point with the coordinates of `0,0` and `Z200` tells it to stay 200mm from below.
+Now let's bring all pulley to the 20cm height (or, at least, what your printer *believes* is 20cm height). `X0 Y0` parameters of the following command tell the head to stay at the point with the coordinates of `0, 0` and `Z200` parameter tells it to stay 200mm from below.

 ~~~~
 G1 X0 Y0 Z200 ; Move extruder down to 20cm height
 ~~~~

 Now comes the tricky part.
-Look at the picture above, and relative to the position of the LCD screen, decide which tower is X, which is Y, and which is Z. Put a paper sticker with a letter on each one - it helps.
+Look at the schematics above, and relative to the position of the LCD screen, decide which tower is `X`, which is `Y`, and which is `Z`.
+Put a paper sticker with a letter on each one - it helps.

-Let's start with X tower.
+Let's start with `X` tower.
 Place a rod firmly into the slot of the aluminum beam (I used steel ruler):

 ![Steel ruler](https://raw.githubusercontent.com/Bougakov/Micromake-D1-3D-printer/master/images/leveling2.jpg)